blue-marble/gridpath/doc/source/functionality.rst

 timepoints that are not modeled explicitly (e.g. use a 24-hour period per month to represent the whole month using the number of days in that month for the weight of each of the 24 timepoints).

+To support multi-stage production simulation timepoints can also be assigned a mapping to the previous stage (e.g. timepoints 1-12 in the 5-minute real-time stage map to timepoint 1 in the hour-ahead stage) and a flag whether the timepoint is part of a spinup or lookahead segment.
+Timepoints that are part of a spinup or lookahead segment are included in the optimization but are generally discarded when calculating result metrics such as annual emissions, energy, or cost.
+See :ref:`subproblems-sub-section-ref` and :ref:`stages-sub-section-ref` for more information.

 Balancing Types and Horizons
 ----------------------------